Eurasian Beaver

 Ecological niche

-Eurasian beavers play important role in the ecosystem of their range.
-By building dams, they alter the water flow, thus flooding large areas of uplands and attracting new species of fish, amphibians and birds.
+Eurasian beavers play an important role in the ecosystem of their range.
+By building dams, they alter the water flow, thus flooding large areas of uplands and attracting new species of fish, amphibians, and birds.
 Then, in a year, the woody plants die off under the water, and a forested ecosystem gives way to an open water ecosystem.
 In addition, due to browsing woody vegetation, these animals help maintain woody plants in the sapling stages over long periods of time.

 Fun Facts for Kids